shrawani21/gamer_21/README.md

 5. Press the 'R' key to restart the game at any time.

 6. Press 'Q' or the 'Escape' key to quit the game.

+## Steps to play

+ 1.Drawing Lines:
+Click near the top, right, bottom, or left side of a cell to draw the corresponding line.

+2.Completing Boxes:
+When you complete a box, it will be filled with your color (Blue for 'X', Red for 'O'), and you will get an additional turn.

+3.AI Moves:
+If playing in single-player mode, the AI will automatically make its move after your turn.

+4.Winning the Game:
+The game ends when all boxes are completed.
+The player with the most boxes wins.

 ## 💻 Installation
 1. Clone the repository to your local machine: